Summer 2021 Application The Phlebotomy program requires application submission for program admission.

 Program Learning outcomes (PLO) are competencies with which students will be proficient in the completion of this program.
 PLO's link with course learning outcomes and competencies.

-Phlebotomy Certification Program Student Learning Outcomes (SLO):
+Phlebotomy Certification Program Learning Outcomes (PLOs):

 Students will be able to:

-- Identify body system structures.
+- Illustrate body system structures.

 - Apply medical terminology in appropriate situations.